Updated: Sep 30

 3. Fresh air (often forgotten)

+Have your windows open throughout the day as much as possible.
 Have you ever notice how you’re feeling anxious and tired when you spend too much time indoors?
 It’s due to the lack of fresh air.
 Your brain and your body need it in order to feel happy, excited and creative.
-Which makes it really important to have your windows open throughout the day as much as possible.

 What will you do to connect your home with nature?